akka specify init

 -

-Downloads the Akka SDK constitution
+Downloads the Akka SDK constitution (and additional constitution, if configured)

 -

-Installs slash commands, templates, and project constitution
+Installs slash commands and templates

 -